rasimab/HW-Wireframe/README.md

 # HW-Wireframe

-## Hase been done this easy task related Intruduction
+## Hase been done this easy task related Instruction

-* Generelize all repeated rows in one
+* Generelized all repeated rows in one